FEED INDUSTRY

 The ANAC Graduate Scholarship is made possible through funding by ANAC member companies.
 The intent of this annual national scholarship is to encourage students to consider pursuing a career in the feed industry.

-In addition to the $4,000 award, the scholarship recipient will have the opportunity to present their research at the opening plenary of the Animal Nutrition Conference of Canada (ANCC).
+In addition to the $4,000 award, the scholarship recipient will receive free registration to all Canadian Feed Industry Education Program (CFIEP) modules (a value of $1,420).
+The scholarship recipient will also have the opportunity to present their research at the opening plenary of the Animal Nutrition Conference of Canada (ANCC).
 The ANCC is a dynamic conference that brings together researchers and feed industry specialists to exchange knowledge about the latest scientific developments related to livestock nutrition.

 How to apply